 9.1 The Effective Date of the Agreement is the date specified in the Service License Agreement.

-9.3 The Agreement can be terminated by either Party by giving to the other Party a three (3) month’s written notice before the renewal.
+9.3 The Agreement can be terminated by the Supplier by giving to the other Party a three (3) month’s written notice before the renewal.
 The agreement can be terminated by the Customer by giving the Supplier written notice before the day of the renewal.

 9.4 Supplier’s Service are not based on a monthly subscription so no refund will be issued unless Supplier terminates the Agreement without a cause.
 In this case Supplier will refund Customer proportionally to the time left on the current License Period.
 It will not include start-up fee.

 9.5 There will be no refund if the Agreement is terminated by the Supplier due to the Customer’s material breach of the Agreement.